ilios/ilios/README.md

-# MAJOR WORK IN PROGRESS

-While this will eventually replace the existing Ilios API entirely, right now it does nothing.
-Only developers should be working with this code at this time.

 # About

 The Ilios Curriculum Management System addresses the needs of the Health Professions educational community by providing a user-friendly, flexible, and robust web application to collect, manage, analyze and deliver curricular information.